Positive and Creative Dog Training Tips

 I’ve heard people say that we professionals only want to make money and not provide free advice.
 Hmmmm If that’s the case for some, I actually don’t find it a problem.
 I mean, why should we feel bad or guilty to charge for our services?
 We paid our dues both emotionally and financially.
 I wouldn’t expect a chiropractor to provide me with a free adjustment.

 However, I would venture to guess that a lot of us do offer free information to non-clients.
-I personally provide a blog with currently over 500 free articles and two video channels (YouTube & Vimeo) with I don’t know how many free pet videos.
+I personally provide a blog with currently over 500 free articles and my video channel (YouTube) with I don’t know how many free pet videos.
 I also speak for free at a variety of pet events and even work with a select few animal rescues behind the scenes on dog behavior and training.

 There are certain dog behavior concerns that need to be dug into deeper than a quick email.
 Behavior, especially dogs with “issues,” is a very complex subject.
 For me, history-taking alone consists of over 100 behavioral and medical questions prior to even having my first session with a client.
 Then, the sessions are typically about 2-3 hours.
 No, quick tips or quick emails are appropriate.